fastchat/server/README.md

 	"invitees":[userid, userid]
 }

-Automatically adds the creator to the group.

 Returns:
 200 OK

+Note:
+Automatically adds the creator to the group.
+You don't need to send that user in the invitees array.
+That array doesn't actually do anythign yet.

 ## Delete Group NOT IMPLEMENTED YET
 DELETE /group/:id

 Only deletes if user has permission to do so.

 ## Change Settings for Group NOT IMPLEMENTED YET